eric432/eric432.github.io/_posts/2018-02-05-welcome-to-jekyll.markdown

 date:   2018-02-05 17:37:50 -0700
 categories: jekyll update
 ---
 Hey that's pretty neat right, free hosting at Github for your personal site.
-I'll be tweaking this more as time allows...now I'm just hapy I got it up and running.
+I'll be tweaking this more as time allows...now I'm just happy I got it up and running.

 {% highlight ruby %}
 def print_hi(name)